Cook Like Czechs

 Notes

-• Serve cold with fish fillets, fried fish sticks or fish fingers, crab cakes, and other seafood dishes, roasted veggies.
+• Serve cold with fish fillets, fried fish sticks or fish fingers, crab cakes, and other seafood dishes, as well as roasted veggies.

-• Keep leftovers of tartar sauce in an airtight container and refrigerated.
+• Keep leftovers of tartar sauce in an airtight container and refrigerate.
 It should remain good for a couple of days but at least for one week.

 • Add a spoonful of full-fat plain Greek yogurt or sour cream to lighten the dip and save some calories.